TumiLabsJN/rumiaifinal/documentation_migration/FutureDevelopments/MLCreativeReports.md

 **Purpose**:
 - Prove sophistication of the ML system to business owner
 - Reduce anxiety about the mechanism (show it works)
-- Provide hiring strategy based on market intelligence
+- Provide creator sourcing strategy based on market intelligence
-- Connect insights to the 20 creator reports being delivered
+- Connect insights to the creator reports being delivered

 **Report Characteristics**:
 - **Authoritative**: "This is what works" (not "we think maybe")